tsibley/github-contributions/README.md

+_[GitHub's "contributions" metric is biased and a very incomplete record of activity that does not in any way accurately represent time spent doing software dev.
+For me, this excercise was about liberating my own data and seeing if shadows of my life were visible in the data GitHub keeps.]_

 I did this because I noticed two things in my GitHub contribution chart:

   1. Weekends are typically quiet, with the exception of an odd day here or